A wide receiver in football is one of the most exciting positions. The opportunity for big plays is endless when you play wide receiver.

 Basic Techniques Of A Wide Receiver

-There are certain basic techniques that are used by every wide receiver:
+These basic techniques used by every wide receiver are the following:

 - Stance & Start